Testing code#

 Write repeatable tests#

-Where possible, test should be deterministic.
+Where possible, tests should be deterministic.
 As such, the only reason for a test to fail should be that the code being tested is incorrect.
 Where your code relies on randomness tests should reuse the same random seed each time they are run.

 Where this is not possible/logical for the scenario that you are testing, you may want to run the test case multiple times and make an assertion about the distribution of the outcomes instead.
-For example, if we are testing a function that simulates a coin flip we might run it 100 times and check the proportion of heads versus tails is close to half (within a reasonable range).
+For example, if you are testing a function that simulates a coin flip you might run it 100 times and check the proportion of heads versus tails is close to half (within a reasonable range).

 Run all tests against each change to your code#